 Take Action for Your Electric Co-op!

-Unfortunately, the CoPUC has not allowed Poudre Valley Rural Electric Association (PVREA) or any other Colorado cooperative to be part of the case, except for the two Cooperatives that originally filed.
-Basically, 2 of the 17 Colorado cooperatives that receive wholesale power from Tri-State are providing input for a charge that will impact all 17.
-This could have significant impacts to your rates with no input being allowed for your cooperative.
+Unfortunately, the CoPUC has not allowed any Colorado cooperative to be part of the case, except for the two cooperatives that originally filed.
+Basically, only 2 of the 17 Colorado cooperatives that receive wholesale power from Tri-State are providing input for a decision that will impact all 17.
+This will have significant impacts to your rates with no input being allowed from your cooperative.

-Thank you for being part of PVREA grassroots effort!
+Thank you for being part of this grassroots effort!